 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Novonorm in the UK
+Also Known as Novonorm

 Prandin generic is a medicine that is taken before meals to prevent the blood glucose levels from increasing after meals.
 It belongs to a group of medications known as prandial glucose regulators.
 This medicine works by stimulating the release of insulin in the pancreas by beta cells.
 This helps to control blood sugar levels but can have the adverse effect of weight gain and high blood pressure.
 That is why it is important to combine this treatment with regular physical exercise and a healthy diet.